acastroaraujo/actsims/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of actsims is to …
+`actsims` is an ACT package used for internal development of `interactShiny`

+It is not meant for public consumption.

 ## Installation